Introduction

 RUSTFLAGS="-C target-cpu=native"

-# Keep build output in English (Please keep this for error reporting)
+# Keep output in English

 LC_MESSAGES=C